Ennodia vs Model Merging

 Section titled “Choose Ennodia When”- You want separate agents to run at task time.

-- You want to keep provider subscriptions and installed CLIs separate.
+- You want to keep provider subscriptions and installed command-line interfaces (CLIs) separate.

-- You want traces, child task IDs, failure states, and Compare output.
+- You want traces, child task identifiers (IDs), failure states, and Compare output.

 - You do not want to produce or host a new model artifact.